C0nw0nk/cryptocurrency/README.md

 # cryptocurrency
-For dead bitcoin and other addressses to burn crypto
+For dead bitcoin and other addressses to burn / bury crypto.

+"Burning" a coin, in terms of cryptocurrency, refers to sending an otherwise usable token (or fraction thereof) to an unusable account.
+The act of burning effectively removes tokens from the available supply, increasing its relative scarcity.

+This a way of managing inflation and boosting up stock market prices by reducing the number of coins in circulation for each currency.
+Thus making it more rare and scarce.
+Hence more valuable.

 Bitcoin
 3F8XBztrdfg42HtsjT5z9TFG9jcunG48YN